1. Verona Opera Season

 3. Palio di Siena

 Taking place twice a year, one of Italy’s most famous annual events is just as much about tradition and pageantry as it is about horse racing.
 On 2nd July and 16th August, riders gather in the Tuscan city of Siena to battle it out during a race that lasts barely minutes, in front of thousands upon thousands of local and international onlookers.
 An authentically historic event, this sporting spectacle has been hosted at Piazza del Campo since 1644.
 Arrive a few days before to soak up the electrically charged atmosphere as horse trials and selections take place and open-air dinners spill onto the streets.
-Palio di Siena presents the opportunity to get involved with a true Italian ritual that is reachable by train arriving into the centre of Siena.
+Palio di Siena presents the opportunity to get involved with a true Italian ritual that is reachable by Trenitalia's regional train arriving into the centre of Siena.

 4. Umbria Jazz Festival

 One of the most important jazz festivals on the planet, the city of Perugia has been getting down to the swinging sounds since 1973.
 For ten days every July the best international beats play out between medieval buildings in a variety of city locations.
 Hosting well-known artists ranging from B.B.
 King and Eric Clapton to Alicia Keys and Lady Gaga, over the years this festival has seen many a famous face!
 As well as bigger concerts, visitors to the city can also expect lower key events at restaurants and bars, with nightly jamming sessions.
 Join the joyous celebrations by taking the train to Perugia.
+With Frecciarossa trains, you can get from Florence to Perugia in less than two hours and from Rome to Perugia in under three hours.

 5. Monterosso Lemon Festival

 This is a more low-key event to enjoy for those looking to experience a slightly quainter side to an often lively programme of Italian festivities.
 The perfect spring-time celebration, Monterosso Lemon festival takes place on the third Saturday of every May.
 This charming Cinque Terre village becomes awash with a vibrant palette of yellow as the region’s zesty citrus fruit roots are honoured during the height of ripening season.
 All around, stalls sell lemon produce, shops are decorated with lemon themes and there is plenty of opportunity to sample the finest lemon custards, marmalades, pies and limoncello.
 The charmingly old-fashioned day ends with the award for “biggest lemon” being bestowed upon the lucky winner in the main square.
 Discover the colourful coastal villages and dramatic seaside scenery of the Cinque Terre region, with Monterosso connected to the rest of the country by train.
+And if you want to visit the nearby Cinque Terre villages, simply hop on the Cinque Terre Express and enjoy the breathtaking views.

 Whether you opt to try out some of these top Italian events, or perhaps find an unmissable event of your own, your travel needs are taken care of with a quick search on Trainline.